Need help? Our experts are ready to find the solution you need.

 Department of Defense Experience

 Lynden Air Cargo has been a subcontractor for the Department of Defense and a member of the Civil Reserve Air Fleet (CRAF) program since 1999.
-We have successfully flown thousands of missions to locations around the world while providing a reliability rating among the top of any CRAF carrier.
+We have successfully flown thousands of missions to locations around the world gaining Department of Defense experience, and while providing a reliability rating among the top of any CRAF carrier.

 Over the years, Lynden Air Cargo has had aircraft contracted for weekly scheduled flights, based at Air Force Bases in Yokota, Japan, Ramstein, Germany, and Trenton, New Jersey.